 While organizations are implementing their digital transformation strategies, many are experiencing setbacks.
 To succeed, organizations must have the scalable and ever transformative architectures in place to address market demands and stay ahead of the rest.
 Here are a few challenges that you may encounter while modernization.

-Enterprises may not afford the costs if they are having large volumes of data (might be of decades-old) to be migrated to other versions or to cloud.
+Enterprises may not afford the costs if they are having large volumes of data (which might be of decades-old) to be migrated to other versions or to the cloud.
 The phasing approach may help them in this case.
 There is always a scope of arising technical challenges while migrating.
 Data redundancy, data duplication, data merge, and data integration issues must all be addressed.

 How Technovert can help you:

 To leverage innovative technologies, enterprises need faster access to data, seamless data integration services, and highly scalable, flexible, and low-maintenance databases.
 Unfortunately, many enterprises continue to run legacy databases, which fail to meet these requirements.
 These organizations need to act fast and modernize their data and applications sooner rather than later.

 The key to a successful data modernization project is to partner with a company like Technovert that has experience working with a variety of clients and has a proven data modernization strategy, methodology, framework, and roadmap.